The world of online learning is a fast-growing sector. But don’t just take our word for it.

 We found Podia’s website easier to navigate and full of intuitive content.
 It was easy to find answers to simple questions about things like customer support, and we liked how they break down the features step-by-step.
 It doesn’t assume you have a vast knowledge base, and the content is well-written.

-Overall, Kajabi does have more to offer.
+Overall, Kajabi does have more to offer, particular if webinars are your main marketing channel.
 Still, Podia may be a more natural choice for people on a lower income who are just starting out.
 It’s up to you.

 Kajabi seems to be aiming itself towards medium-sized businesses.
 So if that’s you or you intend it to be you, it’s a platform you can certainly grow into.
 Podia may not have been around as long and be a smaller proposition, but that doesn’t mean it won’t give you what you need.